 - Note down your mistake and make improvements.

 - Write your ideas and experience.

-Successful people keep a journal and answer a few simple daily questions like what they feel grateful for, linked to a huge increase in overall happiness.
-Several people in this book point out how fleeting thoughts and even memories can be.
-And so writing more ideas and experiences down is helpful.
+Successful people keep a journal and answer a few simple daily questions like what they feel grateful for, which is linked to a huge increase in overall happiness.
+Several people in this book point out how fleeting thoughts and memories can be.
+So writing more ideas and experiences down is helpful.

 9. Learn from others

 Don’t overestimate people on pedestals.
 All the superheroes in our minds are walking flaws who’ve maximized one or two strengths.
 A great quote from Steve Jobs: everything around us that we call life was made by people no smarter than us.

 - Every day, try to learn something new.

 - Communicate with the competitor and build a good relationship.

 We absolutely can influence and change things.
 So what this book shows is that your version of success has already been done.
 It is achievable because someone else has already proven that by accomplishing it.
 So the real question is whether it’s a dream for you or a goal, and have a plan for now.

 10. Failure is temporary